Topic: Health & Wellness

 Written on October 28, 2020 at 7:41 pm, by

 By San Juan County One new positive COVID-19 test result has been reported in San Juan County, for an Orcas Island resident who is a close household contact of the Orcas resident reported as positive on Oct.
 26. This is the 36th case reported in San Juan County.
-Given the close household proximity of the individual Continue Reading
+Given the close household proximity of the Continue Reading

 Today’s Online Hospital District Meeting